‘Project Runway’ 2017 Finale Recap — Who Won Season 16 Tonight?

 Brandon Is Overconfident

 While the other designers were trying to get their looks completed, Brandon seemed to think he was in a good place.
 He was in the break room taking a nap.
-Also, Margarita is from Puerto Rico, so she is bracing herself, as a hurricane was headed to her homeland and her family being there still.
+Also, Margarita is from Puerto Rico, so she is bracing herself, as a hurricane was headed to her homeland and her family was still there.

 THE SEASON FINALE OF #PROJECTRUNWAY IS STARTING RIGHT NOW!!!!! pic.twitter.com/FLjKuWD03K